FranciscoVogt/virtualQueues/README.md

 sudo python3 monitor_throughput.py --mode both --send-if enp6s0f0 --recv-if enp6s0f1 --file instruc.txt
 ```

+In this case I'm sending and receiving the monitoring packets on the same server (that has two interfaces connecetd to the switch).
+You can also run it in different servers, as explained below.

 > **Parameters:**

 | Parameter   | Default      | Description                                                                                                                                                                                                                                                                                                     |